Office of the Dean

 Each attendee will receive a booklet and card with information on suicide prevention, as well as resource information for treatment providers and support groups within their community.

-For more information on suicide prevention, visit the UK Counseling Center Suicide Prevention webpage.
+For more information on suicide prevention, visit the UK Counseling Center.

 The security of your computers and other electronic devices at work (and at home) can impact far more than just your local system.
 Personal and work-related information may be compromised or stolen, and your device may unwittingly be part of future security breaches as a consequence.
-Resources are available to help you better protect your electronic devices and keep your information safe:
+Resources are available to help you better protect your electronic devices and keep your information safe at IT Services.

 Andrea Higdon